-Blend these ingredients in a Cuisinart and pulse until the dough clumps.
-If the mixture is very dry and crumbly even after pulsing, add a little sherry, or water, just one tablespoon at a time.
+Blend ingredients 1 through 5 in a food processor and pulse until the dough clumps.
+If the mixture is very dry and crumbly even after pulsing, add a little sherry or water, just one tablespoon at a time.
 Dough will be soft (depending on how cold the butter was to start).
 Chill dough 30-60 minutes (or longer), then roll between sheets of wax paper to fit tart pan.

 Decorate with slivered almonds.

 Keep up to date on the latest wine releases, events, and promotions!